 If you’re not sure then don’t feel rushed into your decision and think carefully about who will be the best people to support you on this special day.
-You may also want to consider the cost as your bridal party will need outfits, bouquets and buttonholes, so the more people you have, the more this could impact your budget.
+You may also want to consider the cost as your bridal party will need outfits, bouquets, buttonholes and thank you gifts, so the more people you have, the more this could impact your budget.

 Step 5: Plan Your Wedding Guest List